plepe/pgmapcss/doc/API.md

 optional arguments:
-  -h, --help            show this help message and exit -b BOUNDS, --bounds BOUNDS
+  -h, --help            show this help message and exit -d DATABASE, --database DATABASE
+                        Name of database (default: as set at compile time) -u USER, --user USER  User for database (default: as set at compile time) -p PASSWORD, --password PASSWORD
+                        Password for database (default: as set at compile time)
+  -H HOST, --host HOST  Host for database (default: as set at compile time) -b BOUNDS, --bounds BOUNDS
                         Process the map from the specified bounding box as min_lon,min_lat,max_lon,max_lat in WGS-84. (default: